ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

-TODO: update about section to include list of obstacles while doing this -- hallucination-prevention was tough. so was encoding. and concurrency. instrumentals. etc.
+TODO: update about section to include list of obstacles while doing this -- hallucination-prevention was tough. so was encoding. and concurrency. instrumentals. etc. Live songs sung at a different pace.
 NOTE: New hallucation patterns must be added to: delete-bad-AI-transcriptions.bat lyric-postprocessor.pl subtitle-postprocessor.pl remove-period-at-ends-of-lines.pl
 			NEW HALLUCNATION: I’m sorry, I don’t know what I’m doing - very uncommon? do we bother? cover both smart/dumb apostrophes